cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 ensures that signals are only sent to processes that have actually registered a handler for that signal.

-Let's look at a typical logrotate configuration that you might find in the
+For an example of how it can avoid these kinds of incidents, let's look at a typical logrotate configuration that you might find in the wild:
-wild:

 {% highlight bash %}
 /var/log/cron